chrisjdavie/leetcode_2025/to_revisit.md

 - got order of operations wrong
 - did the wrong thing with range
 - solution can be much more elegant

+2025/04/03
+- solved it correctly
+- different way of thinking about it using pointers, so should try that too

 #### l_0169_majority_element
 2025/04/24